ialberdiuk/node-coding-exercise-master/README.md

 I would have loved unit test scenes (views) and fiels (objects) but it was a bit time consuming.
 Anyway, I managed to cover 97.72% of the lines and 100% of the functions according to Jest coverage.

+**Note**

+With more time I would have counted repeated fields of the JSON programmatically in the unit tests instead of hardcoding (total props deleted)

 npm i

 npm start